Post-transplant Revaccination Clinic

 - The drugs and radiation used to prepare patients for transplant

 - Immunosuppressive drugs taken after the transplant

-It is important that patients and families understand that the need for revaccination is to prevent infectious diseases.
+It is important patients and families understand the need for revaccination to prevent infectious diseases.
 Revaccination after transplant is necessary to restore the protection from certain infectious diseases such as polio, measles, mumps, rubella and hepatitis B.

 Revaccination requirements can be complex, and the vaccines need to be administered in a particular order, following a prescribed schedule to minimize risk of disease for these vulnerable patients.